-Central Campus point and PNNL-Sequim Campus boundary (see Figure 2.1).
-Blue cell highlight = a conservative shore location where no member of the public could occupy busi = business (NNE and NE are parks on small-island parks; SSE is a marina park; NW is a sewage treatment plant).
+Central Campus point and PNNL-Sequim campus boundary (see Figure 2.1).

+Blue shading = a conservative shore location where no member of the public could occupy 24/7 and not the farther out tideland boundary location.

+busi = business (NNE and NE are parks on small-island parks; SSE is a marina park; NW is a sewage treatment plant).